<< Back to MainpageHartleyStudents.orgDatabaseHCPPAsGuestbookFeedbackContactUs |

 In 1953, Hartley celebrated the "centenary" of the founding of the school, and the foundation for a three-storey block was laid.
 It was to house the Science Laboratories and to be named " The Thamotheram Memorial Block."

 Hartley had loyal staff, all of whom were hardworking.
-Pooranampillai's idea was that at least 50% should be past pupils and at least 25% should be from other schools, so that the school benefited by new traditions and practices.
+Mr. Pooranampillai's idea was that at least 50% should be past pupils and at least 25% should be from other schools, so that the school benefited by new traditions and practices.

 In sports and athletics, he wanted as many pupils as possible to participate.
 Coaching in the basics of cricket was given to every pupil admitted to the lowest class.
-In Athletics, Pooranampillai felt that every pupil should contribute to the final ranking of the Houses.
+In Athletics, Mr. Pooranampillai felt that every pupil should contribute to the final ranking of the Houses.
 There were two Athletic Meets: there was the dual competition meet for selecting the first three in each item.
 Preceding this was a Meet when every pupil had to take part in a race (100 yards), a jump (long jump) and a throw (cricket ball).
 The final ranking of the Houses was decided by the totals to the points scored the two Meets.
 In Games there were inter- house matches in three levels.

 When in 1965, Hartley became a Government School; Mr. Pooranampillai felt unhappy at the delays caused by red-tape, and was planning to retire.
 However, he accepted an invitation from the Management of St. John's College, Jaffna a private school.
 There he served for nine years, making his mark there also, as an administrator and educationist.